guiyanzhong/morse_linux/README.md

 # Morse Code Tool for Linux

-This is a command-line tool for playing with Morse Codes.
+This is a command-line tool for playing with Morse codes.
 It convert plain text to Morse code audio via the Linux ALSA interface.

+This program works in one of the three mode: manual key, double paddle key, or send text directly.

 ## Compile